BLOG

 The Framework: Growth-Enabling Process Architecture

 Growth-enabling process architecture has three properties that distinguish it from basic operational documentation.
-The first is scalability: the process produces consistent output whether the team executing it has 5 members or 25, and whether volume is at its current level or three times higher.
+The first is scalability: the process produces consistent output whether the team executing it has 5 members or 25.
+And whether volume is at its current level or three times higher.
 A process that requires direct oversight to maintain quality does not scale.
 A process with embedded quality criteria that any qualified team member can verify does scale.

 The second property is modularity: each process is designed so that components can be handed off, delegated, or automated without redesigning the whole.
 Monolithic processes that require one person to own them end-to-end are high-dependency risks.
 Modular processes with defined input specifications and output criteria at each stage can be staffed flexibly as volume changes.
 This is the property that allows a growing company to add capacity in increments rather than in senior-hire-sized chunks.